Large N Optimization for multi-matrix systems: Matrix Quantum Mechanics Spectrum

 Let us now examine in more detail the primary characteristics of the two-matrix spectra.
-As the results show, in free theory, $c = g_4 = 0$, the spectrum values coincide with the one-matrix case.
-Besides, a high degeneracy pattern is observed, namely the degeneracy at level $n$ is equal to $\mathcal{N}(n) - \mathcal{N}(n-1)$, i.e. the numbers of nonequivalent loops whose lengths are also $n$.
+As the results show, in free theory, $k = g_4 = 0$, the spectrum values coincide with the one-matrix case.
+Besides, a high degeneracy pattern is observed.
+Let $\mathcal{N}(n)$ denote the number of inequivalent loops of length $n$.
+The degeneracy at level $n$ is precisely equal to $\mathcal{N}(n)$.
 For instance, at level 2 the degeneracy is 3, since there are 3 independent loops, namely $\Tr(M_1 M_1)$, $\Tr(M_1 M_2)$, and $\Tr(M_2 M_2)$.
-As we turn on the quartic coupling $g_4$ while fixing $c = 0$, the degeneracy is lifted slightly, and a different degeneracy pattern is obtained.
+As we turn on the quartic coupling $g_4$ while fixing $k = 0$, the degeneracy is lifted slightly, and a different degeneracy pattern is obtained.
 Comparing with the one-matrix results Table \ref{tab:1M-spectrum}, one can obviously see that the two-matrix spectrum contains the corresponding one-matrix spectrum as a subset, and with a degeneracy number 2.
-These subsets are filled in light blue colors in each $c = 0$ and $g \neq 0$ column of Table \ref{tab:2M-spectrum_lmax_4} and Table \ref{tab:2M-spectrum_lmax_6}.
-When turning on coupling $c$, the degeneracy patterns are nearly destroyed.
-The lifting of the degeneracy due to $c$ and $g_4$ is presented in Figure \ref{fig:2M-spectrum} based on data in Table \ref{tab:2M-spectrum_lmax_6}.
-We conjecture that these properties are universal for multi-matrix models.
+These subsets are filled in light blue colors in each $k = 0$ and $g \neq 0$ column of the two-matrix spectrum results.
+When turning on coupling $k$, the degeneracy patterns are nearly destroyed.
+The lifting of the degeneracy due to $k$ and $g_4$ is presented in Figure \ref{fig:2M-spectrum} based on data in Table \ref{tab:2M-spectrum_lmax_6}.
+We conjecture that these properties are \emph{universal} for multi-matrix models.